jordansissel/fpm/README.rst

 The goal of fpm is to make it easy and quick to build packages such as rpms, debs, OSX packages, etc.

-fpm, as a project, exists with the following principles in mind:
+fpm, as a project, exists to help you build packages, therefore:

 * If fpm is not helping you make packages easily, then there is a bug in fpm.
 * If you are having a bad time with fpm, then there is a bug in fpm.